If you love hi-fi gear, you’re not gonna love this…

 Q: Mike, what’s the purpose of the Hall of Shame

-A: To save people and their equipment from rip-off repairers and poor workmanship.
+A: To save people and their equipment from businesses masquerading as doing high-quality work.

-Q: Surely some of these are just simple mistakes anyone could make?
+Q: Surely these are just simple mistakes anyone could make?

-A: No, everything you see here demonstrates a profound lack of skill and care, a lack of technical ability and is impossible for a skilled professional to do.
+A: No, everything you see here demonstrates a profound lack of care, skill and technical knowledge/ability.

-Q: Mike, one of these guys claims to be an engineer, doesn’t that count for something?
+Q: Mike, but one of these guys claims to be an engineer!

-A: Correct, and I have never falsely claimed to be one.
-I do have an Honours Degree in Science and a Diploma of Science Education though, a proper degree and post-graduate qualification, from a proper university, and an entire career in science education, including teaching physics.
-Most importantly though, I’m very good at what I do.
+A: Correct, I neither studied engineering, nor claim to be an engineer.
+I have an Honours Degree in Science and a post-graduate Diploma of Science Education, five years of full-time, in-person study at a proper university, and an entire career in science education.
+Much more importantly though, I’m good at what I do.

 Q: Isn’t the Hall of Shame here “Just to make you look clever?”